Inbibo/adonisfx_docs/docs/documentation/maya/tools.md

     </figure>

   - **Tendons**
-    1. We recommend to paint values of 1.0 wherever the tendon tissue is and values of 0.0 in the rest of the mesh.
+    1. It is recommended to paint values of 1.0 wherever the tendon tissue is and values of 0.0 in the rest of the mesh.
     2. This painting will internally trigger an automatic estimation of fibers direction which can be displayed using the debug functionalities of the Muscle deformer.
   - **Fibers**
     1. When selecting the fibers attribute, the fibers debugger will automatically get enabled, displaying the [muscle fibers](muscle.md#debug).